 Have you heard about the New DOE Water Pump Efficiency Guidelines?

 Fresh water pumps have recently joined the list of products subject to energy efficiency standards.
-These changes will effect everyone from customers to estimators to inspectors.
-There are many benefits to offering energy efficient equipment beyond satisfying a regulation:
+These changes will affect everyone from customers to estimators to inspectors.
+There are benefits to offering energy efficient equipment beyond complying with a regulation: